-The Rainbo building (yes, 'Rainbo' is the correct spelling) on Clark Street and Lawrence Avenue have a long history of businesses and nightclubs, way before the ice skating rink and then the roller skating rink we all remember.
+The Rainbo building (yes, 'Rainbo' is the correct spelling) on Clark Street and Lawrence Avenue (in the Uptown Community) has a long history of businesses, sports venues, nightclubs, way before the ice skating rink and the roller skating rink, we all remember.

 As early as 1894, the site was occupied by a small roadside restaurant that likely enjoyed a robust business.
 After all, the roadhouse had a prime location.
-It was situated alongside what was then still the main road between Chicago and the northern suburbs, Clark Street (formerly: Green Bay Road), and stood across the street from one of the city's largest cemeteries, St. Boniface.
-Like many of the other picnic groves that operated across the city's northern periphery during the late nineteenth and early twentieth centuries, the Clark Street roadhouse would have offered weary travelers and cemetery visitors a welcome place to stop and refresh themselves before continuing their journeys or returning to the city.
-There was food in the restaurant, drinks in the tavern, and a spacious picnic grove outback.
-Two lengthy horse sheds provided visitors a place to hitch their horses and park their carriages.
+It was situated alongside what was then still the main road between Chicago and the northern suburbs, Clark Street (formerly Green Bay Road), and stood across the street from one of the city's largest cemeteries, St. Boniface.
+Like many other picnic groves that operated across the city's northern periphery during the late nineteenth and early twentieth centuries, the Clark Street Roadhouse would have offered weary travelers and cemetery visitors a welcome place to stop and refresh themselves before continuing their journeys or returning to the city.
+There was a restaurant, a tavern, and a spacious picnic grove outback.
+Two lengthy horse sheds provided visitors a place to unhitch their horses and park their carriages.

-During the next twenty years, urban growth gradually engulfed the Clark Street roadhouse.
+Urban growth gradually engulfed the Clark Street roadhouse for the next twenty years.
 As the area grew, the roadhouse changed.
-By 1905, its owners had added a second floor to the restaurant and erected a two-story beer hall, a bowling alley, an outdoor dance floor, and several stand-alone refreshment stands.
+By 1905, its owners had added a second floor to the restaurant and erected a two-story beer hall, a bowling alley, an outdoor dance floor, and stand-alone refreshment stands.
 These new amenities helped transform the old roadhouse into an urban amusement center.
-Whereas the old nineteenth-century roadhouse had catered to travelers and cemetery visitors whose dining options were limited by the remoteness of the site, the enlarged twentieth-century eatery, and outdoor pleasure ground competed with other urban amusements for the business of young, pleasure-seeking urbanites.
+Whereas the old nineteenth-century roadhouse had catered to travelers and cemetery visitors whose dining options were limited by the site's remoteness, the enlarged twentieth-century eatery and outdoor pleasure ground competed with other urban amusements for the business of young, pleasure-seeking urbanites.
 By the summer of 1917, the pleasure spot had come to be known as the Moulin Rouge Gardens, with D'Urbano's Eccentric Italian Band heading the bill of entertainers.

-Shortly after the end of the First World War, Chicago restaurateurs Fred and Al Mann took over the Moulin Rouge Gardens.
-The pair changed the name of the place to Rainbo Gardens, reportedly in memory of Al's wartime service in the 42nd "Rainbow" Division of the American Expeditionary Forces.
+After the First World War ended, Chicago restaurateurs Fred and Al Mann took over the Moulin Rouge Gardens.
+The pair changed the place's name to Rainbo Gardens, reportedly remembering Al's wartime service in the 42nd "Rainbow" Division of the American Expeditionary Forces.
 After a visit in July 1921, a Variety correspondent reported that the Rainbo Gardens was "running an easy first with the money-getters.
 The gardens are beautifully decorated, cool and inviting.
-Stunts are proving drawing cards, and at present a toddle contest is very popular.
+Stunts are providing drawing cards, and a toddler contest went viral.
 An automobile is to be given to the winners."

 Some of the biggest names in Chicago nightlife performed at Rainbo Gardens during the early twentieth century.
-During the late 1910s, singing sensation Ruth Etting performed there after having made a name for herself as a costume designer at Chicago's Marigold Gardens.
-She wowed audiences at the Rainbo Gardens with her deep singing voice and her eye-catching chorus-line costumes.
+During the late 1910s, singing sensation Ruth Etting performed there after making a name for herself as a costume designer at Chicago's Marigold Gardens.
+She wowed audiences at the Rainbo Gardens with her deep singing voice and eye-catching chorus-line costumes.

 Before leaving for Hollywood, many Chicagoans had come to know her as "Chicago's Sweetheart."
-Musicians were also an important part of the Rainbo Gardens during these years.
+Musicians were also an essential part of the Rainbo Gardens during these years.
 Renowned saxophonist Isham Jones led one of many so-called Rainbo Orchestras while performing at the Gardens during the early 1920s.
 Jones' Orchestra thrilled the Rainbo's dancers with snappy jazz pieces like "Dance-O-Mania" and "Jing-A-Bula-Jing-Jing-Jing," as well as more romantic tunes like "I Love You Sunday" and "Sahara Rose."
-Among the other bandleaders to perform at the Gardens during the 1920s were Frank Westphal, Ralph Williams, and Sam Wagner.
+Frank Westphal, Ralph Williams, and Sam Wagner were the other bandleaders performing at the Gardens during the 1920s.

-Despite the top-flight entertainers, Rainbo Gardens, like many of the city's other nightspots, struggled during the years of Prohibition.
+Despite the top-flight entertainers, Rainbo Gardens, like many of the city's other nightspots, struggled during Prohibition.
 The ban on the sale of alcoholic beverages took much of the excitement out of the place.
-Patrons responded by smuggling their own flasks of liquor into the Gardens and sharing with one another.
-Rainbo's managers, not unlike their counterparts at other Chicago night clubs, usually turned a blind eye to the surreptitious liquor consumption, not willing to risk driving away patrons.
+Patrons responded by smuggling their liquor flasks into the Gardens and sharing them with others.
+Rainbo's managers, not unlike their counterparts at other Chicago nightclubs, usually turned a blind eye to the surreptitious liquor consumption, not willing to risk driving away patrons.
 Federal prohibition agents, however, were not so tolerant.
-One of the first big raids came in October 1920, when federal agents stormed the Rainbo, along with the nearby Green Mill Gardens (Jack McGurn of Al Capone's Chicago Outfit became a part-owner of the Green Mill and became Capone's north-side hangout.
-There was an access hatch to the tunnels that lead underneath the street to an adjacent building; this was how Capone eluded the authorities when the Green Mill was raided.), and seized a large supply of liquor at both establishments.
-The raids continued, off and on, for the next eight years.
+One of the first big raids came in October 1920, when federal agents stormed the Rainbo and the nearby Green Mill Gardens and seized an ample supply of liquor at both establishments.
+The raids continued, on and off, for the next eight years.

-The Rainbo, meanwhile, remained a top target of law enforcement officials.
+Meanwhile, the Rainbo remained a top target of law enforcement officials.
 Prohibition agents intensified their efforts in 1927 and 1928.
-During the wee hours of the morning of February 5, 1928, agents raided the Rainbo and at least ten other Chicago night clubs without the use of search warrants.
-As Variety reported, "For the first time in the history of local prohibition enforcement, no search warrants were used, and every guest that had a highball glass, ice, ginger ale, or charged waters at their tables were given the once over.
+During the wee hours of the morning of February 5, 1928, agents raided the Rainbo and at least ten other Chicago nightclubs without the use of search warrants.
+Variety reported, "For the first time in the history of local prohibition enforcement, no search warrants were used, and every guest with a highball glass, ice, ginger ale, or charged waters at their tables were given the once over.
 Names and addresses were taken and verified before the people were permitted to leave."
-Law enforcement officials contended that night clubs functioned as public spaces and could be entered by law enforcement officials without search warrants–even though search warrants had always been used in the past.
-Fred Mann and other Chicago night club owners, however, challenged such tactics by forming a local trade association and taking prohibition officials to court.
-They contended that raids conducted without search warrants were unconstitutional and that local enforcement of Prohibition targeted outlying night clubs, like the Rainbo, while ignoring widespread liquor consumption at prestigious downtown hotels.
+Law enforcement officials contended that night clubs functioned as public spaces and could be entered by law enforcement officials without search warrants–even though search warrants had always been used.
+However, Fred Mann and other Chicago nightclub owners challenged such tactics by forming a local trade association and taking prohibition officials to court.
+They contended that raids conducted without search warrants were unconstitutional and that local enforcement of Prohibition targeted outlying nightclubs, like the Rainbo while ignoring widespread liquor consumption at prestigious downtown hotels.

 Following the February 1928 raid, federal authorities ordered Rainbo Gardens closed.
-Soon thereafter, Mann was arrested on gambling charges.
+Soon after that, Mann was arrested on gambling charges.
 Authorities alleged that Mann sponsored illegal pari-mutuel betting at the Rainbo Fronton.
-In February 1929, with the Rainbo still padlocked, Mann fell into bankruptcy.
-The Rainbo did not reopen until November 1929, with the Charley Straight Band providing the entertainment.
+Mann fell into bankruptcy in February 1929 with the Rainbo still padlocked.
+The Rainbo reopened in November 1929, with the Charley Straight Band providing the entertainment.
 Shortly after reopening, a fire forced the Rainbo to close yet again.
-It reopened in December 1929, after a month of reconstruction and redecorating, but by then many Chicagoans had found other places to enjoy themselves.
+It reopened in December 1929 after a month of reconstruction and redecorating, but by then, many Chicagoans had found other places to enjoy themselves.

 The Rainbo's struggles continued during the Depression.
 Most activities during the 1930s centered in the Rainbo Fronton, where jai alai tournaments and other sporting events continued to draw crowds.

-By contrast, the old Rainbo Casino remained fairly quiet.
+By contrast, the old Rainbo Casino remained relatively quiet.
 For a few months in 1934, the second year of the Century of Progress exposition, it reopened as the "French Casino."

 Following Todd's departure, police raided the Theatre Café and discovered employees selling liquor to minors.
-The city subsequently revoked the nightclub's licenses, forcing it to close yet again.
+The city subsequently revoked the nightclub's license, forcing it to close again.

 After the Second World War, new operators reopened the Rainbo, holding wrestling matches in the Fronton.
 A bowling alley was also built on part of the property.